3 Empire and Jim Crow

 President Theodore Roosevelt in 1904, age 46.

-Under the leadership of President Theodore Roosevelt, the United States entered the twentieth century ambitious for global power through military might, territorial expansion, and economic influence.
-Though the Spanish-American War had begun during the administration of William McKinley, Roosevelt, who became president when McKinley was assassinated in September 1901, was the most influential proponent of American imperialism at the turn of the century.
-Roosevelt’s emphasis on developing the American navy and on Latin America as a key strategic area of U.S. foreign policy would have long-term consequences.
+Under the leadership of President Theodore Roosevelt, the United States entered the twentieth century ambitious to achieve global power by military might, territorial expansion, and economic influence.
+Though the Spanish-American War had been fought and the Philippine occupation had begun during the administration of William McKinley, Roosevelt, who became president when McKinley was assassinated in September 1901, was the most influential proponent of American imperialism at the turn of the century.
+Roosevelt’s emphasis on developing the American navy and on Latin America as a key strategic area of U.S. foreign policy had long-term consequences.

 In return for Roosevelt’s support in the 1896 presidential election, McKinley had appointed Roosevelt as assistant secretary of the navy.
-During his short tenure he oversaw the construction of new battleships and new shipyards, all with the goal of projecting America’s power across the oceans.
-Roosevelt wanted to expand American influence.
-He advocated for the annexation of Hawaii because it was within the American sphere of influence, it would deny Japanese expansion and limit potential threats to the West Coast, it had an excellent port for battleships at Pearl Harbor, and it would act as a fueling station on the way to pivotal markets in Asia.
+Roosevelt supervised the construction of new battleships and new shipyards, all with the goal of projecting America’s power across the oceans.
+Roosevelt advocated for the annexation of Hawaii to prevent Japanese expansion and limit potential threats to the West Coast.
+Hawaii also had an excellent port for battleships at Pearl Harbor, and could be a fueling station on the way to pivotal markets in Asia.
 In an era of coal-powered steamships, naval power depended on access to coal depots placed strategically throughout the world.

-Roosevelt resigned his naval assignment in order to fight in Cuba.
-After winning headlines in the war, Roosevelt was chosen to replace McKinley’s first vice president, Garret Hobart, who had died in office, in the 1900 election.
-Sworn into the presidency in September 1901, Roosevelt acted with vigor to expand the military, bolstering naval power especially, to protect and promote American interests abroad.
-This included the construction of eleven battleships between 1904 and 1907.
-Alfred Thayer Mahan’s naval theories, described in his The Influence of Sea Power upon History, convinced Roosevelt that control of the sea required battleships and a “blue water” navy that could win decisive battles with rival fleets.
+Roosevelt resigned his naval office in order to fight in Cuba.
+After winning headlines in the war, Roosevelt was rewarded by being selected to replace McKinley’s first vice president, Garret Hobart, who had died in office, in the 1900 election.
+When McKinley was assassinated and Roosevelt became president, he acted immediately to expand naval power.
+This included commissioning eleven battleships between 1904 and 1907.
+Alfred Thayer Mahan’s naval theories, described in his The Influence of Sea Power upon History, convinced Roosevelt that control of the sea required battleships and a “blue water” navy that could win decisive battles with rival fleets (Kaiser Wilhelm II of Germany had also read Mahan’s book and had come to the same conclusions).
 As president, Roosevelt continued the policies he had established as assistant secretary of the navy and expanded the U.S. fleet.
-The mission of the Great White Fleet, sixteen all-white battleships that sailed around the world between 1907 and 1909, exemplified America’s new power.
+The Great White Fleet, sixteen all-white battleships, sailed around the world between 1907 and 1909, announcing America’s new power.

 The Great White Fleet, steaming in column, probably while departing Virginia at the start of their cruise around the world, December 1907.

 Roosevelt’s motto, “Speak softly and carry a big stick, and you will go far”, suggested that the persuasive power of the U.S. military could ensure U.S. hegemony over strategically important regions in the Western Hemisphere.
-Throughout his time in office, Roosevelt exerted U.S. control over Cuba (even after it gained formal independence in 1902) and Puerto Rico, and he deployed naval forces to ensure Panama’s independence from Colombia in 1901 in order to acquire a U.S. Canal Zone.
+Throughout his time in office, Roosevelt exerted U.S. control over Cuba (even after it gained formal independence in 1902) and Puerto Rico, and he deployed naval forces to enforce Panama’s independence from Colombia in 1901 in order to acquire a U.S. Canal Zone.
 A project to dig a canal connecting the Atlantic and Pacific Oceans had gone bankrupt, but Roosevelt’s government bought the assets of the canal company and engineered a revolution in Panama that delivered the necessary land.
 Later, Roosevelt issued the Roosevelt Corollary to the Monroe Doctrine in 1904, proclaiming U.S. police power in the Caribbean.
-The doctrine as originally articulated by President James Monroe said the United States would treat any military intervention in Latin America by a European power as a threat to American security.
-Roosevelt expanded it by declaring that the United States had the right to preemptive action through intervention in any Latin American nation in order to correct administrative and fiscal deficiencies.
+The doctrine as originally articulated by President James Monroe had said the United States would treat any military intervention in Latin America by a European power as a threat to American security.
+Roosevelt expanded it by declaring that the United States had the right to preemptive action through intervention in any Latin American nation in order to correct administrative and fiscal deficiencies that threatened the profits of U.S. businesses.

 Illustration from a United Fruit Company booklet promoting Caribbean tourism.